WillAbides/benchdiff/README.md

       --bench-count=10             Run each benchmark n times.
       --benchtime="1s"             The -benchtime argument for the go test command
+      --cooldown=100ms             How long to pause for cooldown between head and base runs.
       --cache-dir="./tmp"          The directory where benchmark output will kept between runs.
       --force-base                 Rerun benchmarks on the base reference even